 C2C makes it easy for adults to review prior credits earned and matches them with an institution that provides the best pathway for obtaining a degree.
 C2C links adults to a C2C Coach, who works to maximize the application of earned credits toward a degree.
 For adults who have enough credits for an associate or bachelor’s degree, that degree is awarded.
 For those just short of a degree, a C2C Coach works to identify the best pathway that meets their goals.

 C2C is designed for that Mississippi adult learner who has been out of college at least 24 consecutive months and is motivated to take the first steps toward completing their degree.
 Adult learners will be able to finish their degree with a seamless process eliminating the typical barriers of enrollment.

-C2C PROGRAM ADULT LEARNER INCENTIVES*:
+C2C PROGRAM ADULT LEARNER ADVANTAGES*:

 online classes & flexible schedules